 If you receive a phishing email that purports to be from an official company such as a bank, or online retailer, it’s important to notify the company so they can warn other people about the scam.

-Companies will often create a dedicated page on their website that will inform customers what signs to look out for and what steps they should take if they fall victim to the scam.
+Companies will often create a dedicated page on their website to report fraud and inform customers what signs to look out for and what steps they should take if they fall victim to the scam.

 3. Report to Action Fraud

-Action Fraud is the UK’s national reporting centre for fraud and cyber-crime.
-It provides a central point of contact if you have been scammed, defrauded or experienced cyber-crime in England, Wales and Northern Ireland.
+Action Fraud is the UK’s national reporting centre for fraud reporting and cybercrime.
+It provides a central point of contact if you have been scammed, defrauded or experienced cybercrime in England, Wales and Northern Ireland.

 Any reports of fraud will be forwarded to the National Fraud Intelligence Bureau run by the City of London Police for analysis.
 This will help develop crucial intelligence that may disrupt the criminals in their tracks and enable preventative action to be taken.

-Phishing emails are becoming increasingly more sophisticated and difficult to detect, but there are a number of signs we can look out for that may alert us to a dodgy email.
+Phishing emails and text messages are becoming increasingly more sophisticated and difficult to detect, but there are a number of signs we can look out for that may alert us to a dodgy email.